SAP-samples/teched2022-IN280/exercises/ex2/ex24/readme.md

 #### Prerequisites:

-- You are logged in to the [SAP Cloud ALM tenant](https://teched22-cloudalm-003.eu10.alm.cloud.sap/launchpad#Shell-home) and navigated to *Integration & Exception Monitoring*
+- You are logged in to the [SAP Cloud ALM tenant](https://teched22-cloudalm-003.eu10.alm.cloud.sap/launchpad#Shell-home) and navigated to [*Integration & Exception Monitoring*](https://teched22-cloudalm-003.eu10.alm.cloud.sap/shell/run?sap-ui-app-id=com.sap.crun.imapp.ui#/Home)
+- *If you are performing configurations yourself:* Events for *Integration Exceptions* should be activated for that Cloud Integration service you are managing: `CloudIntegration-<tenant_name>_<userID>`
-- Events for *Integration Exceptions* are activated and you have provoked a deployment exception in SAP Integration Suite
+- You should have provoked a deployment exception of an integration flow in SAP Integration Suite

 ## Exercise steps